hashicorp/consul/website/source/docs/agent/options.html.md

         The ACL token used to authorize secondary datacenters with the primary datacenter for replication operations.
 This token is required for servers outside the [`primary_datacenter`](#primary_datacenter) when ACLs are enabled.
 This token may be provided later using the [agent token API](/api/agent.html#update-acl-tokens) on each server.
-If the `replication` token is set in the config.
 This token must have at least "read" permissions on ACL data but if ACL token replication is enabled then it must have "write" permissions.
 This also enables Connect replication in Consul Enterprise, for which the token will require both operator "write" and intention "read" permissions for replicating CA and Intention data.

 * <a name="acl_datacenter"></a><a href="#acl_datacenter">`acl_datacenter`</a> - **This field is
   deprecated in Consul 1.4.0.
 See the [`primary_datacenter`](#primary_datacenter) field instead.**